 The Berlin Night Express runs on the route Berlin - Malmö (Sweden).

 Conditions for Eurail pass holders

-Holders of a Eurail Global Pass or other Eurail passes valid in Sweden pay a reduced price for sleeping accommodation in a double sleeper or a couchette.
+Holders of a Eurail Global Pass or other Eurail passes valid in Sweden pay a reduced price for sleeping accommodation in a couchette.
 Reservations are compulsory.
 Your pass only has to be valid in Sweden.

 Price for Eurail pass holders: